People in the Department of Psychology

 Professor & Associate Dean, College of Arts & Sciences

 Research Interests: Physiological measures of attention and emotion, attentional function and dysfunction, aging and psychopathology

 Phone: (816) 235-1061

 L.L.ANN: Lim Lab for Affective Neuroscience and Neuroeconomics

-Research Interests: My research utilizes computational, behabioral and functional neuroimaging (EEG and fMRI) techniques to understand the neural mechanisms of cognitive-affective interactions and decision-making in the brain and their implications for affective-behabioral dysregulation in normal and clinical populations (e.g., affective disorder, addiction, eating disorder)..
+Research Interests: My research utilizes computational, behavioral and functional neuroimaging (EEG and fMRI) techniques to understand the neural mechanisms of cognitive-affective interactions and decision-making in the brain and their implications for affective-behavioral dysregulation in normal and clinical populations (e.g., affective disorder, addiction, eating disorder)..

 Phone: (816) 235-1067

 Research Interests: Obesity, Night Eating Syndrome, Eating Disorders and Body Image.

 Phone: (816) 235-5384